CiiDub/bbround-trippin/readme.md

 # BBRound Trippin’
 ## Open files with the ```bbedit``` cli-tool from the server.

+[BBEdit](https://www.barebones.com/products/bbedit/) is a stalwart commercial text editor for the Macintosh computer.

+It offers a [Command-line tool](https://www.barebones.com/products/bbedit/benefitscommand.html#commandline): __bbedit__.
+This script invokes it over SSH.

 Use it in a very similar way as you would with local files:

 - ```Server_Prompt$ bbedit file.txt``` --> _opens file.txt._